Nraoui/PAC5-Calculator/README.md

 ﻿# 🧮 Calculator Application

 A simple calculator built using **WPF (Windows Presentation Foundation)** in C# for basic arithmetic operations.
-The application provides an intuitive user interface for performing calculations with functionalities like addition, subtraction, multiplication, and division, and advanced features like exponentiation and square roots.
+The application provides an intuitive user interface for performing calculations with functionalities like addition, subtraction, multiplication, and division, and advanced features like exponentiation and square roots, and operation history navigation.

 ## 📜 License and Author